bluz71/vim-nightfly-colors/README.md

   configuration

 - _GNOME Terminal_ users can run [this](extras/gnome-terminal-nightfly.sh)
   script to create a _Nightfly_ profile.
-After executing the script, please set the _cursor_ and _selection_ colors by hand, with the appropriate color values listed below, in `Preferences` / `Nightfly` / `Colors`.

 For other terminals please configure appropriately with the following colors: